sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_27_SevenSegmentDisplayQuiz/Quiz01.md

 **Description**

-a) If the input is 1 1 0 (Binary equivalent of 6) c, d, e, f and g will be lit, as those wires are green and the output display will be like 6, in human readable format.

-b) If the input is 1 1 0 (Binary equivalent of 6) c, d, e, f and g will be lit, as those wires are green and the output display will be like 6, in human readable format.

-c) If the input is 1 1 0 (Binary equivalent of 6) c, d, e, f and g will be lit, as those wires are green and the output display will be like 6, in human readable format.

-d) If the input is 1 1 0 (Binary equivalent of 6) c, d, e, f and g will be lit, as those wires are green and the output display will be like 6, in human readable format.
+If the input is 1 1 0 (Binary equivalent of 6) c, d, e, f and g will be lit, as those wires are green and the output display will be like 6, in human readable format.

 ---
 ---